 As the individual gains confidence practicing the tools and skills they need to navigate sobriety in healthy ways, the case manager provides support only when needed with the ultimate goal of eventually not being needed at all.

-At ALYST Health, we’ve built dedicated addiction case managers into our treatment plan.
+At ALYST Health, we’ve build a dedicated addiction case manager into every treatment plan.
 With our at-home approach to addiction recovery, case managers are a critical component of care, ensuring program participants have access to all the resources they need to make recovery realistic from the comfort of home.
 Learn more about the role of our addiction case managers during treatment.